 Another job done: a KCC Highways crew responds to FixMyStreet and repairs potholes in Oxenturn Road, Wye

-FixMyStreet, the UK's first nationwide fault-reporting website, launched in 2007.
+FixMyStreet, was the UK's first nationwide fault-reporting website, launched in 2007.
 Every week, thousands of people use it to report potholes, broken streetlights, and other problems in their local area.
 You don't need to know who's responsible for getting problems fixed.
 Nor do you need to spend time trying to navigate your way to the right page of complex council websites, or deal with call centres.
 All you need to do is click on FixMyStreet.
-This is a secure site.
+This is a https secure website and mySociety is a charitable project of UK Citizens Online Democracy (or UKCOD), a limited company (company number 03277032) and a registered charity in England and Wales (no. 1076346).

 Who pays for these services?